 Stress is something we all know, some more intimately than others.
 Stress, in certain quantities, is part of a normal life, however, when it gets out of control, it is something that can become vastly detrimental to a person’s health.
 In the case of addiction, it can fuel a person’s propensity towards drug use and abuse.

 Why is this?
-One of the largest reasons why a person uses drugs or alcohol to begin with is as an attempt to self-medicate.
-What this means is, a person who is overwhelmed with their life or a specific symptom, in this case stress, may choose to abuse a substance in the hope that it alleviates these issues.
-What is dangerous about this pursuit is that this is in fact an extremely counterproductive approach, one that can leave you in worse shape than you started with.
+One of the largest reasons why a person uses drugs or alcohol, to begin with, is as an attempt to self-medicate.
+What this means is a person who is overwhelmed with their life or a specific symptom, in this case, stress may choose to abuse a substance in the hope that it alleviates these issues.
+What is dangerous about this pursuit is that this is, in fact, an extremely counterproductive approach, one that can leave you in worse shape than you started with.

 This is because the drugs or alcohol, due to the manner in which they change your body and brain’s chemistry, can actually exacerbate your existing stress.
 Or, in the instance of stress that is resultant from life circumstances—such as difficulties within a marriage or job—the substance abuse produces more tension and trouble, creating higher measures of stress and pushing you towards additional substance abuse as you attempt to cope with the harsh reality of your addiction.

 Addiction may actually cause mental health disorders, many of which may manifest to some extent by extreme bouts of stress.
 Again, as a person seeks to self-medicate they fuel this vicious cycle.
-In conjunction to teaching you mindfulness and stress management, our addiction specialists can help you to address and treat any co-occurring disorders so that you can obtain the greatest measure of solidarity to build your recovery upon.
+In conjunction with teaching you mindfulness and stress management, our addiction specialists can help you to address and treat any co-occurring disorders so that you can obtain the greatest measure of solidarity to build your recovery upon.

 Beyond this lies the threat of relapse.
 Any person in recovery is at risk for relapse, however, certain factors come into play, increasing a person’s susceptibility to this.
 Stress is one such concern.
 As a person enters back into their life, they will likely face a period of maladjustment.
 Though this is to some extent normal, in more extreme cases this failure to acclimate to a sober life may push them towards relapse.
 Specifically, this difficulty in adjusting may cause a person’s stress to skyrocket as they struggle to cope with the myriad of changes that a sober life can bring.